 In person on the day

-The best option to buy Alhambra tickets if you’ve left it late is to head for a La Caixa ATM machine that sells Alhambra tickets.
+If you’ve left it late, the best option to buy Alhambra tickets is to head for a La Caixa ATM machine that sells Alhambra tickets.
 I know of one on Gran Via de Colon, although there are others.
-This ATM told us all of the times we could choose for the palaces, plus how many spots were left.
-We went with the 8.30am time to start our visit to the Alhambra at the palaces, when we would have first entry and therefore be with fewer people.
+This ATM told us all the times we could choose for the palaces and how many spots were left.
+We went with the 8.30 am time to start our visit to the Alhambra at the palaces, when we would have first entry and therefore be with fewer people.

 When to visit the Alhambra

 When I first visited the Alhambra I said it was the most amazing place I’d ever seen in all my travels.
-Two years and many more places visited since, and I think it still is.
+I think it still is after two years and many more places have been visited since.

 How long to spend in Granada